Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/Additional notes/SMTP protocol.md

 ---
 > **SMTP**: Simple Mail Transfer Protocol

-The smtp is designed to transfer mails efficiently and reliably.
+The smtp protocol is designed to transfer mails efficiently and reliably.
 It works on a sender-receiver system where the sender is the client and the receiver the server(or an intermediate).
 It's workflow is very simple and step-by-step, one at a time.

 **1. Setting up the mailer**<br>Once the connection is established, the SMTP-sender sends a MAIL command, telling the SMTP-receiver who the sender of the mail is.
 If the SMTP-receiver can accept it, it will respond with an OK reply.